paulkasidit/jacket_api/README.md

   e.g.
   ```
   {
-  grant_type: 'Monclat',
+  grant_type: password,
-  email: 'ABC Factory Co Ltd.',
+  email: admin@admin.com,
-  password: 'bomber'
+  password: adminadmin,
-  client_id: (see the next step how to obtain it) <- uid
+  client_id: (see the next step how to obtain it) <- uid,
   client_secret: (see the next step how to obtain it) <- secret
   }
   ```